ribarragi/GIS_portfolio/Onepage_bid.md

 <h1>One page bid to design a map for website</h1>

-The organization is Teleton
+The organization requesting a proposal is Teleton: Mexican non profit that seeks to help children with disabilities, cancer and autism.
+It offers quality care and rehabilitation in over then 22 facilities all across Mexico.

 [logo]

-This is their website current style, and the map they currently use to show the users hwere their rehablitation centers are
+This is their [website](https://teleton.org/) current style, and the map they currently use to show the users hwere their rehablitation centers are

 [screen shot1]
 [screen shot2]